CS 372 Spring 2016 > Assignment 2

 your will write code to do asynchronous computation

-using std::async
+using std::async calls.

 Instructions

-Write a C++ function asyncSquares
+Write a C++ function asyncSquares,

 prototyped as follows.